hmuchalski/hmuchalski.github.io/help-wanted.md

 - What is the next step in your career path?
 - How will performing research integrate or help you with your next step?
 - Do you intend to get an advanced degree?
 If so, what sort of degree do you want?
-Also: If you are coming in with research funding, please mention this.
+Also, if you are coming in with research funding, please mention this.
 (One paragraph is sufficient for this section)

 ### What is your favorite reaction and lab technique?

 We are an organic chemistry research laboratory full of individuals excited about organic chemistry.
-Tell us what reaction and what lab technique is your favorite?
+Tell us what reaction and what lab technique is your favorite.

 ### Can you write?